Thank you for signing up!

 After five years and 76 added pounds, Gray was the most that she had ever weighed: 236 pounds.
 It took until this 5th Anniversary of 9/11 that Gray finally decided to make a change.

 She had met another woman from Connecticut that had experienced the same PTSD symptoms following 9/11 — someone who could understand her pain.
-The woman recommended that Gray use Gaiam’s Health Solutions for Sleep DVD created with James Rouse, N.D., to resolve her sleeping problems.
+The woman recommended that Gray use Gaiam’s Mayo Clinic Wellness Solutions for Insomnia DVD to resolve her sleeping problems.

-“That was the first thing I had listened to that actually knocked me out enough to fall asleep,” Gray says.
+“That was the first thing I had used to that actually knocked me out enough to fall asleep,” Gray says.